yuliamsky/NEOApp/README.md

 Clone the repository.
 Main class is defined in NEOApp.java file.

+If you have an error saying javax.json can not be found, then download javax.json-1.1.jar from this repository and configure the library path in your IDE to point to this jar file.

+In case there is an error to connect to the NASA server, please add the following line to your /etc/hosts file:
+52.202.145.227  api.nasa.gov  nasa

 ### Prerequisites

-This application uses javax.json package downloaded as javax.json-1.1.jar to parse JSON data.
+This application uses javax.json package to parse JSON data.

 ## Running the tests